paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Dec 27, 2025 - Aftermath
+Back in the saddle.
+Working on a pencil pixel image based on a picture of myself as a child.

 ## dec 18, 2025 - Dore
 Copying Dore images and experimenting with combinations of ink and paint.
 Also watching "Burden of Dreams" a documentary about Werner Herzog's making of Fitzcarraldo.

 ## Dec 17th, 2025 - Fiddlefuck
 I  have many new art supplies that I picked up at the New River Arts Arts and Fiber shop in Blacksburg.
 Stella and Jessica rule.
 I'm working with a few new supplies to see how they work with some of the things I'm fiddlefucking around with.
 That's my new term for experimenting with art.